dan-t/rusty-tags/README.md

     # the file name used for emacs tags
     emacs_tags = "rusty-tags.emacs"

+    # the name or path to the ctags executable, by default executables with names
+    # are searched in the following order: "ctags", "exuberant-ctags", "exctags", "universal-ctags", "uctags"
+    ctags_exe = ""

     # options given to the ctags executable
     ctags_options = ""